Injection Molding – Hot Runner Systems – Resin or Color Change Mold Open: Suggested Purging Procedures

 - Retract injection unit from mold, leaving ample room for purge to exit nozzle.

-- Empty barrel and starve the screw of the resident resin.
+- Empty barrel and screw of the resident resin.

 - Thoroughly clean machine nozzle and sprue bushing to remove any contamination.
 Caution: wear the appropriate personal protective equipment.